netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

 Let's go to the Simulator perspective of Netzob.

-The simulator allows you to create either a client, a server or both.
+The simulator provides either client creation, server or both.
 You can tell Netzob to talk with a real client or server implementation, or you can just launch a client and a server inside Netzob and let them talk together.